fsouza/go-dockerclient/README.markdown

 automatically call ``gofmt -s``, `make fmt` will format all go files in this repository.

+## Vendoring

+go-dockerclient uses [dep](https://github.com/golang/dep/) for vendoring.
+If you're using dep, you should be able to pick go-dockerclient releases and get the proper dependencies.

+With other vendoring tools, users might need to specify go-dockerclient's dependencies manually.

 ## Using with Docker 1.9 and Go 1.4

 There's a tag for using go-dockerclient with Docker 1.9 (which requires